On this page...

 Lyle Vail AM MSc PhD and Anne Hoggett AM BSc (Hons), PhD have been joint directors of the Research Station since August 1990.
 They are married to each other and each has a research background in the systematics and ecology of marine invertebrates.
 Their roles are now mainly in management.

 Another couple maintains the station and provides visitor services.
-Those roles have been filled by John Williamson and Marianne Dwyer since March 2015.
+The roles have been filled by Arthur Davie and Ruth Carr since January 2021.

 There are two ways to volunteer at the Lizard Island Research Station.